CYD-poolen/cyd.liu.se/Contact.md

 	</tr>
 </table>

-During study breaks and examination periods there's no support available - but you can always reach the sysadmins at [admin@cyd.liu.se](admin@cyd.liu.se).
+During study breaks and examination periods the support hours aren't manned - but you can always reach the sysadmins at [admin@cyd.liu.se](admin@cyd.liu.se).
 However we can't guarantee a quick response during these periods.

-If you have question regarding CYD-poolen - please come and talk to us during one of our support hours or reach us through [mail](admin@cyd.liu.se) or through our [Facebook page](https://www.facebook.com/CYDpoolen).
+If you have question regarding CYD-poolen - please come and talk to us during one of our support hours or reach us through [mail](admin@cyd.liu.se), [IRC](irc://#cydadmin@irc.quakenet.org) or through our [Facebook page](https://www.facebook.com/CYDpoolen).

 ## Administrators